fmrico/hackathon_oslo/README.md

 ## The history

 Oslo is under siege!!!
-Bombs attacks are taking place in three different city locations: a factory, a bookstore, a hospital, and the Prime Minister's house.
+Bombs attacks are taking place in four different city locations: a factory, a bookstore, a hospital, and the Prime Minister's house.

 ![oslo_1 drawio](https://github.com/fmrico/hackathon_oslo/assets/3810011/b20cc184-fa3d-45ec-8bbf-7d0b0f6301a7)